wp-plugins/social-master/readme.txt

 == Installation ==

-1. Use the Wordpress Installer, Updater.
+1. Use the Wordpress Installer, Updater
-2. Activate in the "Plugins" admin panel.
+2. Activate in the "Plugins" admin panel
-3. Visit the "Widget Page | LinkedIn Master" to configure the settings and your template widget position.
+3. Visit the "Widget Page | Social Master Widgets" to configure widgets settings and your template widget positions
 4. [Social Master Documentation](http://wordpress.techgasp.com/social-master-documentation/)